Medicaid Estate Recovery and Liens

 Medicaid liens are often confused with estate recovery.
 While estate recovery only occurs at death, typically if the Medicaid beneficiary is permitted to keep his or her home, the state will place a lien on it to be paid back if the house is sold while the beneficiary is alive.
 Exceptions to the lien exist, substantially paralleling the exceptions to the transfer penalty for giving away the home.
 Thus, no lien may be applied if a spouse, disabled or minor child, or caretaker child is living there.
 (Read up on this: Transfers of Assets that Medicaid Does Not Penalize.)

 Trap for the Unwary

 Beware: people often confuse the exceptions to liens and transfer penalties as protecting the house from estate recovery as well.
 They do not.
 To assume they will can be a costly error.
 While there is a deferral of estate recovery during the life of a surviving spouse or until a minor child reaches age 21, as described above, this only delays the estate recovery, and does not protect against ultimate payment to the state.

 So, for instance, if you were living with your father and providing care that kept him out of a nursing home for two years, there would be no penalty if your father transferred the house to you.
 But if this transfer did not occur and the house ended up in your father’s estate, the state would still have a claim for reimbursement of its Medicaid expenditures no matter how much care you provided.
-The transfer must occur during the Medicaid beneficiary’s life.
+There’s no caretaker child exception to estate recovery; the transfer must occur during the Medicaid beneficiary’s life.